priyashankapgui/Student-Mgmt-System-FrontEnd/README.md

 ## Overview

 This is the React frontend application for the Student Management System.
-It provides a user-friendly interface to interact with the backend, allowing users to manage student records by creating, viewing, updating, and deleting information.
+It provides a user-friendly interface to interact with the backend, allowing users to manage student records by creating, viewing, updating,searching and deleting information.

 ## Features